coder/docs/workspaces/personalization.md

 [~/personalize rebuild hook](./lifecycle.md#hooks).
 Coder executes the `~/personalize` script every time Coder rebuilds the workspace.

-For example, if you want to use the `fish` shell as your default but your workspace's image doesn't include it, you can include installation instructions in your `~/personalize` script.
+For example, if you want to use the `fish` shell as your default, but your workspace's image doesn't include it, you can have installation instructions in your `~/personalize` script.
 Whenever Coder rebuilds your workspace, it runs your `~/personalize` script, installs `fish`, and changes the default shell.

 ```console